PatrickCmd/aws-bootcamp-cruddur-2023/journal/week0.md

       cd $THEIA_WORKSPACE_ROOT
 ```

-Also ran the commands indivually to perform the install manually
+Also I ran the commands indivually to perform the install manually

 ```sh
 cd /workspace